-In our opinion, such financial statements present fairly, in all material respects, the consolidated financial positions of TransAKT Ltd. as of December 31, 2013 and 2012, and the consolidated results of their operations and their consolidated cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such financial statements present fairly, in all material respects, the consolidated financial positions of TransAKT Ltd. as of December 31, 2014 and 2013, and the consolidated results of their operations and their consolidated cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, the Company has accumulated deficit of \$(14,425,199) at December 31, 2013 including net losses of \$(10,524,163) and \$(1,338,033) during the years ended December 31, 2013 and 2012, respectively.
+As discussed in Note 2 to the consolidated financial statements, the Company has accumulated deficit of \$(21,514,222) and \$(14,425,199) at December 31, 2014 and 2013, respectively, including net losses of \$(7,091,193) and \$(10,524,163) during the years ended December 31, 2014 and 2013, respectively.
 Management's plans in regard to these matters are also described in Note 2.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.